 My personal favorite is Cristobal Serrano‘s . . . → Read More: 2012 Veolia Environmental Wildlife Photographer of the Year Competition

 I always look forward to seeing a new show by San Francisco artist Ferris Plock.
 On the one hand, I know what to expect because his signature style of modernized mischievous characters depicted in the style of traditional Japanese ukiyo-e woodblocks is so unique.
-On the other hand, Plock always manages to add enough twists and . . . → Read More: “Carry On” by Ferris Plock at the Shooting Gallery in San Francisco
+On the other hand, Plock always manages to add enough . . . → Read More: “Carry On” by Ferris Plock at the Shooting Gallery in San Francisco

 In honor of that yearly holiday when we dress up, terrorize our neighbors, and consume truckloads of cheap candy, here are 4 disguises worthy of any Halloween celebrant.